MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-02-webslate-1.md

 ![A screenshot of a computer Description ](../../../media/mesh-201/027-is-selected-local-or-global.png).

 In our current script, we use the node with "Is Selected Locally".
+This means that when the attendee clicks the Load button, only they will see the new HTML page that loads into the attached WebSlate.

 ## Get the HTML page